iggym/openapispecnotes/HowTo.md

-## Tutoorials and How To's for developing Open API spec based API's
+## Tutorials and How To's for developing Open API spec based API's